Hailey Grice Poses In Nude Lingerie For Sizzling Bedroom Photos

 The comments section was flooded with praise.

-“So beautiful,” one Instagram user commented alongside three red hearts, a heart eye face, and a fire symbol.
+"So beautiful," one user wrote, alongside three red hearts, a heart-eye face, and a fire symbol.

-“Wow gorgeous,” another wrote.
+"Wow gorgeous," praised another.

-“Looking so beautiful as always,” a third person commented.
+"Looking so beautiful as always," a third person added.

-“So gorgeous baby,” another commented read with a heart and a kissing face.
+"So gorgeous baby," gushed a fourth admirer, adding a heart and a kissing face to their message.

 The upload amassed more than 1,800 comments and almost 70,000 likes, proving popular with Hailey's fans.

 As well as receiving praise, Hailey is also a big supporter of her fellow social media models.
-Last year, she showed her love for Lauren Dascalo after she shared a video of herself in a bright yellow bikini.
+Last year, she showed her love for Lauren Dascalo after the latter shared a video of herself in a bright yellow bikini.